 Most monk fruit doesn’t keep well and is not too appealing to eat fresh.
 That’s why you’ll usually find it in dried form.
 It’s also tough to find in the wild.

 Currently, the Chinese government doesn’t allow monk fruit and its genetic material to leave the country.
 Additionally, the extraction process of the fruit is complicated.
-Because of these two things, mink fruit tends to be pretty expensive.
+Because of these two things, monk fruit tends to be pretty expensive.

 The thing that makes monk fruit so unique is that it’s not sweet because of how much sugar it contains.
 It’s sweet because it contains antioxidants called mogrosides that are metabolized differently than natural sugars.